SchneiderInfosystems/FB4D/README.md

 ### Major Change log

-This log informs about interface changes and significant library enhancements that need the attention of users of this library.
+This log informs about major interface changes and significant library enhancements that need the attention of users of this library.

 - April 2025: _Gemini AI_: Add support for system instructions and modality request for text, image and audio
 - March 2025: Add authentication by using Google Accounts.
 The _DemoFB4D_ App demonstrates the functionality after setting up the Firebase Project for using this auth provider.
 Check the wiki for details.